cadenza-k/blog-cadenza/content/post/aro-ace/index.md

 I like the dynamic and the affection related to it
 I hate the act by itself.

-Is it because it's making dysphoric?
+Is it because it's making me dysphoric?
 Maybe.

 Since then, my "sex drive" (gosh I hate that word) is dead.
 Not a living soul anymore.
 It died by itself, I didn't tried to contain it or to kill it myself.